 As with many of the urban routes in Glasgow, curves with a radius of 150 feet were used to reduce land take.
 Gradients of no more than 5% were used whilst the lane widths are no less than 3.65m wide.
 At Whiteinch the road was designed to 30mph standards while the Expressway was 50mph.

 In another typical 1960s feature, around 1,000 yards of electric road heating was installed for use during the winter months and to reduce gritting requirements.
 This is no longer in use.
-Hard landscaping was designed by Holford and Associates (in their appointed role as architect for all Highway Plan schemes) while landscaping was carried out by the Corporation Parks Department.
+Like all new roads constructed in Glasgow in the 1960s and 70s, aesthetic was considered a top priority.
+Holford and Associates worked closely with Glasgow Corporation and Halcrow & Partners to develop appropriate designs for both hard and soft landscaping, leading to a high quality finish and appropriate screening of the new road.

 At its eastern end, the Clydeside Expressway interchanges with the M8 motorway.
 New roads at Stobcross were constructed as part of the Kingston Bridge contract of the Inner Ring Road, completed in 1970.